DAS Lecture Series: James Timberlake

 Sponsored by the Canadian Institute of Steel Construction, external link

-The video recording of this event will be available on our Youtube Channel, external link.
+The video recording of this event will be available on our Youtube Channel, external link, opens in new window.

 Can't attend?
-Live-stream the lecture directly to your device here.
+Live-stream the lecture directly to your device here, opens in new window.

 James Timberlake is a partner at KieranTimberlake, an award-winning architecture firm recognized for its environmental ethos, research expertise, and innovative design and planning.
 James explores some of today's most important topics, among them, efficient construction methods, resource conservation strategies, and novel use of building materials.
 Examples include Melvin J. and Claire Levine Hall at the University of Pennsylvania, which employs the first actively ventilated curtainwall of its type in North America; SmartWrap™, a mass-customizable building envelope exhibited at the Cooper Hewitt, Smithsonian Design Museum; Cellophane House™, a fully recyclable, energy-gathering dwelling exhibited at The Museum of Modern Art in New York; and the Embassy of the United States in London, which employs strategies to significantly reduce energy consumption and sets an agenda to achieve carbon neutrality.